-Two groups, the Canadian Liver Foundation (CLF) and the Canadian Organization for Rare Disorders (CORD), submitted patient input for this summary.
+One group, the Canadian Liver Foundation (CLF), submitted patient input for this summary.

 The CLF is a national charity dedicated to improving the health and outcomes of Canadians living with, or at risk of, various forms of liver disease.
 The organization funds research programs aimed at discovering the causes, preventive measures, and potential treatments for liver disease.
-It supports public and professional education and patient support programs, and engages in fundraising, outreach, and advocacy efforts.
-The CLF receives program funding in the form of unrestricted educational grants from pharmaceutical companies, but no companies with direct or indirect interests in the drug under review provided any financial support within the last two years.
-The majority of awareness, education, patient support, and research grant programs is funded by donations from individuals.
+It supports public and professional education programs and patient support programs as well as fundraising, outreach, and advocacy efforts.
+The CLF receives program funding in the form of unrestricted educational grants from pharmaceutical companies, but no companies with a direct or indirect interest in the drug under review provided any financial support within the last two years.
+The majority of awareness, education, patient support, and research grant programs are funded by donations from individuals.
 The group disclosed no conflicts of interest in the preparation of the submission.
-The information for this submission was collected via a bilingual online questionnaire offered to patients, caregivers, and health care professionals across Canada.
-Six patients with hereditary tyrosinemia type 1 (HT-1), 36 caregivers, and four health professionals responded to the questionnaire.